- Ready to enrol?

 3. Check and Print Your Timetable

 Click on to obtain a printer-friendly copy of your timetable.
-You can select a 'Week Starting' period and view/print a timetable for just one week.
+You can select a 'Week Starting' period to view and print a timetable for just one week.

-Resize your timetable grid in the Print screen, prior to printing, by following the instructions above.
+Resize your timetable grid in the Print screen, prior to printing, by following the instructions on the Print screen.

 Check to see if other classes suit your timetable.
 Check the timetable you planned for alternative classes.
 Register in an alternative class, even if it is not your first choice.